akka/akka/akka-docs/rst/general/message-delivery-reliability.rst

 ----------------------------

-The rule more specifically is that *for a given pair of actors, messages sent from the first to the second will not be received out-of-order.* This is illustrated in the following:
+The rule more specifically is that *for a given pair of actors, messages sent directly from the first to the second will not be received out-of-order.* The word *directly* emphasizes that this guarantee only applies when sending with the `tell` operator to the final destination, not when employing mediators or other message dissemination features (unless stated otherwise).

+The guarantee is illustrated in the following:

   Actor ``A1`` sends messages ``M1``, ``M2``, ``M3`` to ``A2``